davidulicio/eddycovariance_postprocessing/README.md

-## The last step in the data processing is the postprocessing which includes the following Workflow:
+## The last step in the data processing is the postprocessing which includes the following Workflow (Level 3 data)

 **Quality Screening, biomet merge and gapfill**